ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 To speed up training in other environments as well, especially when using a lot of transformations for data augmentation, we cache the prepared dataset using pytorch right before training.
 The dataset is saved to a file named after the preprocessing parameters, as well as a hash of all file names to ensure consistency.
 A file only containing the test data after the split is also saved to make calculating the metrics quicker.

 For monitoring and deploying we log and push all of our run data, including our indices and region data, to "Weights and Biases", which allows us to plot and compare many runs, as well as automatically do hyperparameter-tuning.
 After each training, we also push the model weights as well as the test data, if it has not been saved before, otherwise a link to it.
 This allows us to deploy a model and calculate the final metrics in seconds.

----

-**Requirements:**

-1. **Core Competency in Data Science:** Data processing is a fundamental step in any data science project.
-Demonstrating this process shows the student's ability to handle and prepare data for analysis, which is a critical skill in the field.
-2. **Transparency and Reproducibility:** Detailing the data processing steps ensures transparency and aids in the reproducibility of the results, which are key aspects of scientific research.

----

----

-**Requirements:**

-1. Practical Application: This section emphasizes the practical aspect of machine learning.
-It’s not just about building models but also about deploying them effectively in real-world scenarios.
-2. Bridging Theory and Practice: It allows students to demonstrate their ability to translate theoretical knowledge into practical applications, showcasing their readiness for industry challenges.

----

 # Experiments and Results